 How To Store Cooked Tapioca Pearls?

-To use frozen tapioca pearls, put them in boiling water while constantly stirring, boil for 5 minutes.
+To use frozen tapioca pearls, put them in boiling water while constantly stirring, and boil for 5 minutes.
 Try one before you stop cooking; it should be soft throughout the middle when biting.
-Then remove them from heat and let them sit for another 5 minutes before draining out the water.
+Then remove them from the heat and let them sit for another 5 minutes before draining out the water.
 Using a fine-mesh strainer, rinse them under cold water and add them to your drink.

 Keeping the boba balls immersed in a simple sugary syrup until they are ready to eat is a common trick that most Bubble Tea shops use.
 This ensures that they have nice, chewy pearls all day.